merlinpr4/visualisation-github/README.md

 7. cd into visualise folder
 8. start mongodb container (docker-compose up)

+### Run with prefetched data
+1. Type python3 -m http.server to see the visulaisation on localhost:8000 (server)
+2. Go to localhost:800 (http://localhost:8000/) to see visualisation.
+The webpage should display the previously fetched information

 ### Run with personal access token
 1. Cd into the visualise folder